opentensor/developer-docs/docs/dynamic-tao/index.md

 - [Upgrade the Bittensor SDK](../getting-started/installation.md#upgrade)

 :::tip
-Please help us evolve this technology and please inform us of any bugs on Discord!
+Please help us evolve this technology!
+If you notice bugs or have clarifying questions, let us know on Discord.
 :::

 ### Subnet tokens/liquidity pools

-After upgrading, the most visible difference is the addition of one new currency per subnet in the bittensor network.
+After upgrading, the most visible difference is the addition of one new token per subnet in the bittensor network.

 Run `btcli subnet list` to view information about the subnets and their currency reserves: